 • Resume

 • Official Law School transcript, including current course enrollment.
 If you received or are pursuing a LLM degree, you must also submit transcripts from the institution from which you received your first law degree.
-(If you have not received all of your grades by the deadline, the Center for International and Comparative Law will follow up after January 22 for the remainder of your grades.)
+(If you have not received all of your grades by the deadline, the Center for International and Comparative Law will follow up after the Fall grading deadline for the remainder of your grades.)

 • Writing sample of 15 pages maximum that is of publishable quality or that you have submitted for publication.